KhanitthaLyn/MyEcommerceProject_Frontend_SpringBoot/README.md

 - Search & filter functionality for easier product discovery.
 - Analytics dashboard for admins showing sales, orders, and popular products.
 - Inventory management to track stock and manage products efficiently.

 ---
+⚠️ This project reflects my real learning journey.
+Some parts of the code may not yet follow perfect clean-code standards, as my current priority is to deeply understand the full system behavior before performing large-scale refactoring.

+⚠️ Refactoring is being done incrementally as my understanding of the system grows.
+---

 ## ⚙️ Setup & Run Instructions